VPN Questions, Honest Answers

 • Any content of your traffic

-All they see is encrypted data going to/from the VPN server.
+All they see is encrypted data going to and from the VPN server's IP address.

 Will a VPN slow down my internet?